Atlético Madrid, 2019–

 Depending on his position on the pitch, he will adjust his movements to the demands of the role that he has to play.
 Given he has the ability to provide individual skill while maintaining his position in an organised framework (below), he is useful both in and out of possession.

 Llorente is a hugely intelligent footballer who is brilliant at identifying space (below), both to move and pass into.
 His passing is not his greatest strength, but he has the ability to identify space and use it to provoke a reaction in the opposition – either through a player following him, or by receiving a pass in the central channels and moving the ball on quickly, increasing the threat of his team’s move.

 When he plays in front of another defensive pivot, he takes advantage of another of his qualities – the ability to carry the ball, through which he improves his team’s counter-attacks.
 In dribbling forward, he draws attention towards the ball and in turn creates space for his more talented, and therefore more dangerous, attacking teammates further forwards and wide.
 After releasing the ball he supports their attack in a central position, and plays a key role in attacks either as a player through which possession can be recycled, or by attacking the edge of the penalty area.

 Role at Atlético Madrid

-The attacking side of Llorente’s game garnered attention on the global stage in the away leg of their last-16 Champions League tie at Liverpool, during 2019/20 (highlights above).
-Llorente produced a sensational performance, almost as a second striker, and that match has proved something of a turning point in his career.
+The attacking side of Llorente’s game garnered attention on the global stage in the away leg of their last-16 Champions League tie at Liverpool, during 2019/20.
+Llorente produced a sensational performance, almost as a second striker, which proved something of a turning point in his career.